 Along each transect, we noted patchy species assemblages dominated by one or two species.
-We defined ‘dominance’ as a species having more than 50% cover within the patchy assemblage (Fig. 1F).
+We defined ‘dominance’ as a species having more than 50% cover within the patchy assemblage (Fig. 2).
 If patches extended along more than 10 m of transect length, or no dominant species could be determined, we sampled every 10 m of transect length; we did not consider patches adjacent to the transect.
-We placed a 1 m2 plot centered over the transect to survey species composition and cover abundance within the center of the species-dominated patch, or every 10 m of transect length, whichever distance was shorter (Fig. 1E).
+Each plot was comprised of a 1 m2 quadrat centered over the transect to survey species composition and cover abundance within the center of the species-dominated patch, or every 10 m of transect length, whichever distance was shorter (Fig. 2D).
 No patches were so small that the 1 m2 plot was less than 1 m from the boundary of the next patch.
 To record species compositional abundance, we identified all species with > 50% of their foliage-producing basal stems within the plot boundary; overhanging foliage from basal stems outside the plot were not considered.
-For clonally reproducing species (e.g., Juncus balticus), we did not attempt to distinguish stems or ramets from whole plants.
+For clonally reproducing species (e.g., Carex lyngbyei), we did not attempt to distinguish stems or ramets from whole plants.
 Aerial plot cover was estimated by modified Braun-Blanquet cover classes [0 = (0%), 1 = (< 25%), 2 = (25-50%), 3 = (50-75%), and 4 = (> 75%)].

 Taxonomy